 Bob Ayres is the CEO and Founder of Comedic Ventures, an Artist Management and Event Production Company in the San Francisco Bay Area.
 Bob is also a speaker coach and the current Licensee and Curator of TEDxMarin.

 Bob began in the entertainment/event business in 1977.
 He founded, owned, and operated the renowned San Francisco comedy club THE OTHER CAFE, which helped start the careers of comedians Robin Williams, Dana Carvey, Ellen DeGeneres, Paula Poundstone, Bob Goldthwait, Rob Schneider, Bobby Slayton, and many others.

 In 1981, as personal manager for Dana Carvey, he helped land and negotiate a development contract for Dana with NBC, the springboard for his role on “Saturday Night Live.”

 In 1983-84, Ayres executive-produced eight episodes of a critically acclaimed cable TV series, “The Other Cafe’s Comedy Showcase,” starring Dana Carvey, Kevin Nealon, Ellen DeGeneres, Carol Leifer, Kevin Pollak, and others, which won gold, silver, and bronze medals at the International Film and Television Festival of New York.

-In 1987, Ayres executive-produced a television pilot called “Two Guys with Amusing Shorts,” which introduced short films by a variety of comedians and directors, including Oscar winner Bill Couturie.
+In 1987, Ayres executive-produced a television pilot called “Two Guys with Amusing Shorts,” introducing short films by various comedians and directors, including Oscar winner Bill Couturie.

 From 1993-1997, Ayres launched “Last Saturdays,” an innovative technology-industry salon that initially gathered at his home in SF on the Last Saturday of every month.
 This salon led to the birth of the Next 20 Years lecture series (TNTY).